- Invoice

 □ Perform system updates for accounting and procurement systems as necessary.

-□ Conduct internal training regarding the Invoice System for employees.
+□ Conduct employee training regarding the Invoice System.

 □ Compare and evaluate the implications of registering versus not registering.